pip-services/pip-services-docs/content/en/toolkit/recipes/configuring_credentials/_index.md

 {{< /tabsection >}}

 ##### b) Using a tuple
-We can also define our credential parameters in the form of a tuple.
+We can also define our credential parameters in the form of a tuple by using the fromTuple() method.
 For example:

 {{< tabsection >}}
   Not available